The Lord is my Shepherd, BUT…

 In your dark valleys, learn to pray in this manner:

 “As I enter this valley, Lord, I will not be paralyzed by fear, because I believe You are with me.
 Your ability to protect me and lead me through this valley is a comfort to me.
-I know that in the darkest and scariest part of this valley, in the middle of all the life threatening danger, You will spread a table of provision for me.
+I know that in the darkest and scariest part of this valley, in the middle of life-threatening danger, You will spread a table of provision for me.

-Finally, thank your Good Shepherd-God that you can trust God to lead you through this life to unbroken fellowship forever in Heaven: to the green pastures that never turn brown, the still waters that never become disturbed, and the cup that never empties.
+Finally, thank your Good Shepherd-God that you can trust Him to lead you through this life to unbroken fellowship with Him forever in Heaven: to green pastures that never turn brown, still waters that never become disturbed, and the cup that never empties.

 Offer this prayer to “the God of peace, Who brought up from the dead that great Shepherd of sheep, Who through the blood of the everlasting covenant, can make you complete in every good work to do His will, working in you that which is well pleasing in His sight, through Jesus Christ, to Whom be glory forever and ever.
 Amen.”
 (Hebrews 13:20-21)